Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

     - Flask was the micro framework used to build the application.
 1. [MongoDB:](https://mongodb.com/)
     - MongoDB Atlas was the database service used to store the project's data.

+## Testing

+### Testing User Stories from User Experience (UX) Section

+-   #### User Goals

+    1. As a User, I want to easily understand the purpose of the website.

+        1. Upon entering the site, the user will have a clear understanding of the website's purpose by reading the header bellow the hero image.
+There is also a navigation bar that will allow the user to easily go through all the different sections available.

+    2. As a User, I want to be able to have access to all the recipes.

+        1. By clicking on the "Recipes" section on the navigation bar, the user will be redirected to the page that contains the whole recipes collection.

+    3. As a User, I want to be able to add a new recipe.

+        1. By clicking on the "Add Recipe" section on the navigation bar, the user will be redirected to a page containing an add recipe form.

+    4. As a User, I want to be able to update/edit a recipe.

+        1. When at a given recipe's page, the user will have access to an edit button and a delete button (loacted at the bottom of the page).
+Those buttons will allow the user to update or delete the recipe, respectively.

+    5. As a User, I want to be able to search for any recipe by name.

+        1. In the "Recipes" section, a search bar is available to the user in order to search for a recipe by name.

 ## Deployment